whatsinport

 The center of Belfast is small enough to be explored by foot.

-To make the most of your time in the city your first point of contact should be the centrally located Belfast Welcome center (Tourist Office) at 47 Donegal Place, just north of City Hall.
-The first floor center is accessible by elevator and escalator just to the left of the Boots Pharmacy.
-The staff can provide maps, book accommodation and tours, recommend itineraries and places of interest and sell you overpriced and tacky souvenirs.
+To make the most of your time in the city your first point of contact should be the centrally located Belfast Welcome center (Tourist Office) at 9 Donegall Sq North, opposite of City Hall.
+The staff can provide maps, book tours, recommend itineraries and places of interest.
 There is also a useful left luggage facility.
 See gotobelfast.com for more information.

 It pays to compare your cruise line shore excursions here.

 St. George's Market, on May Street, is situated near Belfast Central Station, It is Northern Ireland's largest indoor market and one of Belfast's major attractions for visitors and locals alike.
-Farmers markets are held on Saturdays, and variety markets are held on Tuesdays and Fridays.
-Opening hours are 6am-2pm.
+Farmers markets are held on Saturdays, and variety markets are held on Sundays and Fridays.
 It sells a fascinating range of foods, clothing and crafts.
 You can pick up some real bargains here, and the market itself provides a fascinating glimpse into Belfast life both past and present.

 English is spoken everywhere but Irish (Gaeilge) is also used.